fbpx

 Affected objects:

-• Set firewall settings to “deny by default” or network access control rules to block all web traffic except necessary internal traffic.
+• Also, set your firewall settings to a “deny by default” stance or establish network access control rules that block all web traffic, save for necessary internal exchanges.

-• It’s useful to be mindful of the accuracy of the URL to protect against attacks such as DNS redirection and “time to check, time to use” situations.
+• Finally, always stay alert and question the legitimacy of URLs.
+This vigilance can provide a safeguard against insidious attacks such as DNS redirection and “time of check, time of use” situations.

 Security Misconfiguration